melissa0987/recipeManager/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ```

-## Educational Context
+## 🎓 Educational Context

-This Recipe Manager application was developed as part of a programming course project.
-The goals of this educational project include:
+This application was developed as part of an academic project to demonstrate core software development principles and practical GUI application design.

-- **Learning Software Architecture**: Understanding how to structure a full-stack application
-- **Database Design**: Implementing proper data relationships and storage patterns
-- **User Interface Development**: Creating intuitive and responsive user interfaces
+### 🛠️ Skills Demonstrated

+- GUI programming using **PyQt6**
-- **API Development**: Building RESTful APIs for data management
+- JSON-based data persistence
-- **Testing Practices**: Implementing unit tests and integration tests
-- **Documentation**: Creating comprehensive project documentation
-- **Version Control**: Using Git and GitHub for collaborative development

-### Learning Outcomes
-Students working on this project will gain experience in:
-- Full-stack web development
-- Database design and management
+- Modular and extensible Python architecture
-- User experience (UX) design principles
+- Themed UX/UI design
-- Software testing methodologies
-- Project documentation and maintenance
+- Event-driven programming with **signals and slots**

-### Course Integration
-This project can be adapted for various programming courses including:
-- Web Development Fundamentals
-- Database Systems
-- Software Engineering
-- Human-Computer Interaction
-- Project Management in Software Development

 ---

+### 🧠 Learning Objectives

+Students and contributors working on this project will learn to:

+- Build desktop GUI applications with PyQt6
+- Design and implement modular systems for maintainability
+- Manage and persist user data u